Tower Building, Liverpool: Architecture

-Tower Buildings is constructed on a steel frame.
+Tower Building is constructed on a steel frame.
 It is clad in grey granite, and faced with white glazed terracotta made by Doulton.
-The Strand front has eight storeys and is in nine bays, the Water Street front has five storeys plus attics and is in three bays, and there is a curved bay on the corner.
+The Strand front has eight storeys and nine bays, the Water Street front has five storeys plus attics and three bays, and there is a curved bay on the corner.
 The bays are divided by polygonal turrets.
 On each end of the Strand front is a two-storey tower, and above the central bay rises a three-storey tower.
 A balustrade runs along the top of the building and around the two lateral towers.
 At the corners of the towers are castellated turrets, which create a link with the former Tower of Liverpool.
-Tower Buildings is recorded in the National Heritage List for England as a designated Grade II* listed building.
+Tower Building is recorded in the National Heritage List for England as a designated Grade II* listed building.